mbaityje/STRUCTURAL-GLASS/readme.md

 The first generates figures (`D.eps`) in `./PLOTS/FIGURES` and data on the diffusion constants in `./THERMALIZE/data/D.txt`.

+### Yet to do

+- Calculate internal friction by removing the short-time behavior (to fit it, use Eq.3 in https://www.sciencedirect.com/science/article/pii/S0022309302014576)

+- Calculate long and short-time behavior (tau, plateau, curvature) for the diagonal correlation function.

+---

+---

 ## Metabasin Dynamics
 System size is *N* = 65.